friendly/statquotes/README.md

 [5] "Reviews"            "Science"            "Statistics"         "Unclassified"
 ```

-Some of these are divided into subtopics, most conveniently shown in tree form (using the [`data.tree`](https://cran.r-project.org/package=pkgname) package)
+Some of these topics are divided into subtopics, most conveniently shown in tree form (using the [`data.tree`](https://cran.r-project.org/package=pkgname) package)

 <img src="qtree.png">

 ### Examples

+#### Searching and printing

+The default print method gives a plain text format for the console, in the style of `fortune()`.

 ```{r}
 > set.seed(761)